Slovenia Travel Guide - How to Plan a Trip to Slovenia

 Tolls

 Motorways and expressways are subject to tolls and you must purchase a transponder if you’ll have your own car.
 There are companies that rent out short-term transponders, so that’s another option.
-A separate toll is needed at the Karawanken tunnel on the border with Austria.
+Car rental companies will almost always give you the option of getting one included with your rental, for a fee of course.

 Parking in cities and larger towns